-Transportation options that do not require a motorized vehicle are an important element of healthy, connected communities in Riverside County.
-Therefore, the Traffic Relief Plan invests in pedestrian and bicycle facilities, trails and access to open space, and planning.
-Funding from this category can go toward:
+Establishing and maintaining recreational use of public open spaces by non-motorized means element of healthy, connected communities in Riverside County.
+The Traffic Relief Plan includes pedestrian and bicycle facilities, trails, and access to open space and planning.
+Projects in this category may include but will not be limited to: